tybenz/cerebro/README.md

 - [ ] performance improvements (only send serial/midi on change)

 ## EVENTS
-Press (P): When HIGH, wait 50 ms for no other adjacent switch, trigger, trigger P Double Press (DP): if two adjacents pressed within 50ms, trigger DP (not currently possible) Press+Hold (PH): Wait 1sec, then cancel last "press", trigger PH For a press, keep last state for 1sec, if it's a PH, jump back to that state and perform the PH
+- Press (P): When HIGH, wait 50 ms for no other adjacent switch, trigger, trigger P
+- Double Press (DP): if two adjacents pressed within 50ms, trigger DP (not currently possible)
+- Press+Hold (PH): Wait 1sec, then cancel last "press", trigger PH
+- For a press, keep last state for 1sec, if it's a PH, jump back to that state and perform the PH

 ## LIVE (red)
-1-5 patches
+- 1-5 patches
-PH5 -> SAVE
+- PH5 -> SAVE

 ## MIDI (blue)
-1 & 2 control Zoom
+- 1 & 2 control Zoom
-3 & 4 control Nova Drive
+- 3 & 4 control Nova Drive
-5 controls bypass loop #1
+- 5 controls bypass loop #1
-PH5 -> SAVE
+- PH5 -> SAVE

-## LOOPER (green)
-1 2 & 3 control the looper bank up/down/undo

-## PRESET (yellow)
+## PRESET (green)
-1 bank up
+- 1 bank up
-2 bank down
+- 2 bank down
-Bank search mode flashing bank leds - select 1-5 to confirm PH1/PH2 exits "bank search mode" (returns to previous bank) PH 3 4 5 -> COPYSWAP
+- Bank search mode flashing bank leds - select 1-5 to confirm
+- PH1/PH2 exits "bank search mode" (returns to previous bank)
+- PH 3 4 5 -> COPYSWAP

+## LOOPER (white)
+- 1 2 & 3 control the looper bank up/down/undo

 ## COPYSWAPSAVE (purple)
-1 bank down
+- 1 bank down
-2 bank up
+- 2 bank up
-PH 1 or 2 PREVSTATE
+- PH 1 or 2 PREVSTATE
-3 4 or 5 to copy/save transition to COPYSWAPSAVEWAIT (flash 3, 4, 5 LED)
+- 3 4 or 5 to copy/save transition to COPYSWAPSAVEWAIT (flash 3, 4, 5 LED)

 ## COPYSWAPSAVEWAIT (purple flashing)
-PH 3 4 or 5 to swap/save (will undo previous copy/overwrite) then go back to PRESET with newPreset if 1.5sec pass and no PH, go to PRESET with newPreset
+- PH 3 4 or 5 to swap/save (will undo previous copy/overwrite) then go back to PRESET with newPreset
+- if 1.5sec pass and no PH, go to PRESET with newPreset

 ## STARTUP
 - reset all relays